 - Members of AMI have been instrumental in drafting language for, and shaping, policy while fighting for Long Island boating rights and actively attending to boaters’ needs?

-- AMI members attend yearly meetings in Albany with legislators to keep them informed of the issues important to the marine industry and recreational boaters?
+- AMI members attend annual “meet your legislator day” in Albany to keep legislators informed of issues important to the marine industry and recreational boaters and employs a lobbyist specifically for Suffolk County issues?

 - Education, conservation, and legislation in relation to the marine industry and to Long Island boating are the main priorities of this organization?